 5. Processing of personal data in data collections for statistical or scientific purposes carried out by the Monopolies Commission

-The Monopolies Commission collects data on the business operations of companies for statistical purposes and for scientific evaluations.
+The Monopolies Commission collects data, inter alia, on the business operations of companies for statistical purposes and for scientific evaluations.
 In this context, the Monopolies Commission interviews companies and stores and processes the name, address, e-mail address, telephone and fax number, access data to the online questionnaire and the department of the responding employees as well as the company name in a database.
 The storage and processing of these personal data is necessary to facilitate the communication with the interviewed company and the acting employees as well as the handling of the company data.
 The personal data of the employee are stored and processed in order to fulfill the tasks of the Monopolies Commission in the public interest.
 The employee's personal data are stored for five years after the completion of the evaluation of the company data and are deleted thereafter.

 6. Rights of data subjects with regard to the processing of their personal data